danyul-h/yr2025/world/unit-4/chapter 17.md

 	* fortifications expanded
 	* thus they steadily became the most powerful in the world
 	* number of armed forces also increased
-* but still there was relience on nobility
+* but still there was reliance on nobility
 	* rather than skill, patronage was basis for promotion
 * england was safe from the threat of direct invasion, so it did not maintain a standing army
 	* it depended on the navy instead